Skip to content

 WSL2 + Docker Desktop Install Script

-This scripted installation prepares your default WSL2 Ubuntu distro for use with Docker Desktop.
-It is designed to be able to run multiple times without breaking anything.
+The script here prepares your default WSL2 Ubuntu distro for use with Docker Desktop, and you can run the script multiple times without breaking anything.

 1. Install WSL2 with an Ubuntu distro.
 On a system without WSL2, run: